rabidninjawombat/DSEV/GameData/WildBlueIndustries/DSEV/Readme.txt

 0.2.22: The Final Frontier

+Templates
+- Added the MonoPropellant template.

+Supernova
+- Individual engines now require RocketParts and Science to unlock Pulsed Plasma Mode.
+This can only be done in flight by an Engineer on EVA, but you can temporarily switch modes in the VAB/SPH to properly design your vessel.
+- Retuned ISP for Pulsed Plasma Mode.

 Fusion Reactors
 - Replaced WB-2 particle effects with specular map to improve game performance.
 - Added WB-1 Mandarin 1.25m fusion reactor.